InstiSher/ViralInfoBot_TelegramBot/README.md

 First Working on financial bot

-Add sqlite3 and venv, i think
+Add sqlite3 and venv, i
 don't know how to make it useful